 The big clubs such as A.C.
-Milan or Inter Milan act as a role model for the medium-sized brands like Club Brugge KV or FC Red Bull Salzburg when it comes to the transformation into a media house.
+Milan or Inter Milan act like role models for the medium-sized brands such as Club Brugge KV or FC Red Bull Salzburg when it comes to the transformation into a media house.

 I would also like to mention Eintracht Frankfurt here as they managed to use their local conditions for the better development of the club.
 Frankfurt is often referred to as the “financial heart of Germany”.
 Eintracht utilised it to start cooperating with financial companies based in their city, which allowed them to create new revenue streams.

 By the way, if we already have the opportunity to discuss it.
 You, as TISA, also cooperate with many football clubs, and you certainly have lots of interesting examples of well-managed organisations.
 Anything on your mind right now, Matthew?

 Matthew Lentowczyk: My interest is a little bit biased because of the cases we work on, but of course, I do have a couple of examples.
 When you were discussing the Club Brugge KV and FC Red Bull Salzburg cases with OTT, I was thinking about PAOK FC from Greece.
 They also proved that they understand the values coming from the implementation of your own “sports club TV”.